Yaw-Dev/Yaw-Dev/README.md

 ## Hi there 👋
 I'm Nikos, a 17 year old dude from Greece.
-- Interested in Python and Javascript.
+- Learning Python & Javascript
-- Cyber security enthusiast.
+- Interested in C and C++

 ---